"We study history not to be clever in another time, but to be wise always."

 Implementation- What do we teach?

 The skills of History are taught to our pupils in a topical manner as opposed to chronological order.
 This allows children to go through history and make necessary links throughout their primary education starting from the Great Fire of London from Key Stage One, to WW2 at the end of Key Stage Two.
-Key facts are identified on our knowledge organisers.
-The knowledge and understanding of these are taught in a range of ways to capture not only the children’s imagination but also their interest into the life skill of discovery and wanting to learn more about the world and how it was influenced and how to face the future.

 Content of learning in History:

-Y1: Toys; Kings & Queens
+Y1: Toys, Kings & Queens

 Y2: Great Fire of London, People who made a difference

-Y3: Stone Age; Ancient Egypt
+Y3: Stone Age, Ancient Egypt

-Y4: Romans; Beyond Face Value
+Y4: Romans, Beyond Face Value

-Y5: Benin; Ancient Greece
+Y5: Vikings and Anglo Saxons, Benin, Ancient Greece

-Y6: World War II; Crime & Punishment
+Y6: World War II, Crime & Punishment

 Impact- Expectation of History